Jonatas-Goncalves/MaxxedSUSE/README.md

 # MaxxedSUSE

-This project is a script for the main and most common day-to-day applications of a common Windows user and to facilitate the installation of Games for those who are not familiar with Linux.
+This project is a script for the main and most common day-to-day applications of a common Windows user and to facilitate the installation of games for those who are not familiar with Linux.

-    * --- This Script is to run on a clean install of OpenSUSE Tumbleweed, not designed for OpenSUSE Leap! --- *
+    * --- This Script is to run on a clean install of OpenSUSE Leap 14.3, 14.4 or Tumbleweed --- *

 # Installation